espocrm/documentation/docs/administration/jobs.md

 * * * * * sleep 45; /usr/bin/php -f /var/www/html/espocrm/cron.php > /dev/null 2>&1
 ```

+!!! note

-Note that command that runs cron may differ depending on your server environment.
+     The command that runs cron.php may differ depending on your server environment.

 ### Daemon

-Only for Unix-like operating system.
+Available only on Unix-like operating system.
 Requires *pcntl* and *posix* PHP extensions (usually available by default).

 Command to start the daemon using nohup: